Fishing Oxygen Systems Rules of the Oxygen Road

 WARNING

-“OXYGEN-ENRICHED” and “OXYGEN-RICH” mixtures or atmospheres is defined as any environments containing 24% to 100% oxygen by volume.
-The reactivity of oxygen significantly increases the risk of IGNITION and FIRE in oxygen enriched atmospheres.
+“OXYGEN-ENRICHED” and “OXYGEN-RICH” mixtures or atmospheres is defined as any environments containing more than 23.5% oxygen by volume.
+In oxygen enriched atmospheres, the reactivity of oxygen significantly increases the risk of IGNITION and FIRE.

-Fact: The difference between the O2 concentration in ambient air and an Oxygen-Enriched or Oxygen-Rich environment is only 3.2.% oxygen concentration.
+*** The difference between the O2 concentration in ambient air and an Oxygen-Enriched or Oxygen-Rich environment is only 2.6% oxygen concentration.

-Materials that may not burn in normal air environments may burn vigorously in an oxygen-rich environment.
+Materials that may not burn in normal air may burn vigorously is an oxygen-rich environment.
 Sparks normally considered as harmless may cause fires.
-All materials that burn in air including metals under water may burn with a hotter flame and propagate at much greater speed.
+All materials that burn is air may burn with a much hotter flame and propagate at a much greater speed.

 Oxygen-enriched or oxygen-rich boat livewells and bait tank environments present special fire safety issues that do not apply to livewells and bait tanks aerated with ambient air (mechanical aeration, electrical bilge pumps, livewell and bait tank water pumps.
-Air contains <21% oxygen gas at sea level and mountain elevations.
+Air contains slightly less than 21% oxygen gas at sea level and at mountain elevations.

-Knowing, understanding and practicing Oxygen gas safety rules with all oxygen-enriched livewells and bait tanks is vitally important!
+Knowing, understanding and practicing Oxygen gas safety in all oxygen-enriched livewell and bait tank is important!

 Knowing how to identify livewell equipment that will cause oxygen-enrichment is a serious safety matter.